Gerry Kelly

+Early life

+Gerard Francis Kelly was born on 5 April 1953 on Raglan Street in the Lower Falls area of Belfast.
+He went to St Finian's Primary School on the Falls Road.
+His family was not particularly political; however his grandfather was a supporter of the Labour Party.
+Kelly later went to St Peter's Secondary School, obtaining his O-Levels, before receiving his first job, aged 17, in the Civil Service as a clerical officer with the Belfast Corporation Electricity Department.

+In 1971, Kelly joined the militant republican youth organisation, Fianna Éireann.
+He was later arrested in August 1971 and imprisoned in Mountjoy prison for several months.
+In January 1972 he escaped, and joined the Provisional IRA in the Whiterock/Ballymurphy area on his return to Belfast.

 Old Bailey attack

 The IRA planted four car bombs in London on 8 March 1973.
 Two of the car bombs were defused: a fertilizer bomb in a car outside the Post Office in Broadway and the BBC's armed forces radio studio in Dean Stanley Street.
 However, the other two exploded, one near the Old Bailey and the other at Ministry of Agriculture off Whitehall.
 As a result of the explosions one person died and almost 200 people were injured.

 Kelly, then aged 19, and eight others, including Hugh Feeney and sisters Marian and Dolours Price, were found guilty of various charges relating to the bombings on 14 November 1973.
 Kelly was convicted of causing explosions and conspiracy to cause explosions, and received two life sentences plus twenty years.